-In the B-stall, a stall is provoked and the paraglider sinks vertically with a sink rate of approx. 8 m/s.
-The B-stall is suitable when there is an average ascent rate and little wind.
+In the B-stall, a stall is provoked and the paraglider sinks vertically with a sink rate of approx. 10 m/s.
+The TWIN RS 2 remains stable and achieves high sink rates, making it well-suited for the B-Stall.